 As project financing of renewable energy projects is not a standard practice in New Zealand, as in many other countries, each project tends to have its own unique features.
 We highlight below some impediments new renewables projects may face:

-- Under the Code, it not possible to enter into a TSA with Transpower until the project is connected to the national grid (which is usually well after financial close).
+- Under the Code, it is not possible to enter into a TSA with Transpower until the project is connected to the national grid (which is usually well after financial close).
 The Code addresses this issue by requiring Transpower to offer a default transmission agreement to the project, which is found in the regulations.
 In addition, Transpower does not generally agree to enter into direct deeds.

 - A renewable energy project will require resource consents (as described above).
 Depending on the level of local opposition, it can take a prolonged period to obtain suitable resource consents and this must be factored into any project programme.

 - Where the project involves land that is not registered under New Zealand's Torrens land registration system (such as Māori land) or is not held privately (such as land owned by government entities or utilities), obtaining the necessary land rights to conduct the project, and formulating and registering an appropriate security package for the particular land, can be complex and time-consuming.

 - Geothermal projects rely on access to the geothermal resource, which is often held by Māori land settlement trusts.
 Care needs to be taken when structuring security arrangements so that the project will be able to access the geothermal resource after the security has been enforced.

 Most renewables projects in New Zealand are funded by the large gentailers on balance sheet using corporate-financed structures.
 We have, however, seen some hybrid structures under which a form of limited parent guarantee or underwriting has been provided to ensure the project is bankable.